320th Division (Vietnam): Vietnam War

-On 23 August 1965, the PAVN General Staff ordered the Division to split into 320A Division and 320B Division.
-This section details the history of the 320A Division.
+In August 1965, the PAVN General Staff ordered the Division to split into 320A Division and 320B Division.
+The 320A Division was tasked with direct mobile combat operations on the battlefields.
+The 320B Division was responsible for training reinforcements to replenish forces on the South.

 On 1 November 1967, the Marines launched Operation Kentucky as part of the continuing operations to secure the Vietnamese Demilitarized Zone (DMZ) around Con Thien.
 The operation concluded on 28 February 1969, the Division and 324th Division lost a total of 3,839 killed and 117 captured while the Marines lost 520 killed.